 It will be interesting to see the progress of their projects in coming days.

-The whole event ended at 04:30 PM by thanking participants and supporters.
-After seeing the interest and enthusiasm shown by the participants, the promise of organizing this kind of International events outside of the main valley of Nepal was made by the representative of Open Knowledge Nepal and Kathmandu Living Labs.
-The event also highlighted that the CSO working in Nepal should take awareness and advocacy camping of Open Access and Open Data in the different local cities of Nepal so that there will equal knowledge distribution and We can make the best use of hidden talent who don’t have the right reach to show it out.
-This year’s International Open Data Day 2017 was organized at four different places in Nepal.
-Two at Kathmandu, one by YoungInnovation Pvt.
+The whole event was closed at 04:30 PM by thanking participants and supporters.
+The promise of organizing this kind of International events outside of the main valley of Nepal was made by the representation of Open Knowledge Nepal and Kathmandu Living Labs.
+This year International Open Data Day 2017 was organized at four different places of Nepal.
+Two inside Kathmandu, one by YoungInnovation Pvt.
 Ltd. and one by Accountability Lab.
 In Pokhara, it was organized by Open Knowledge Nepal and Kathmandu Living Labs.
 Kathmandu University Open Source Community (KUOSC) also organized ODD first time in Kavre.
 This clearly shows that the momentum of Open Data is increasing in Nepal, which we (Civil Society Organization) can take it as a plus point.

 Event Page: https://oddnepal.github.io

 More photos from our Facebook page here.